1988 United States presidential election in Minnesota

 The 1988 United States presidential election in Minnesota took place on November 8, 1988, as part of the 1988 United States presidential election.
 Voters chose ten representatives, or electors to the Electoral College, who voted for president and vice president.
 Minnesota was won by Democrat Michael Dukakis, Governor of Massachusetts, with 52.91% of the popular vote over Republican Vice President George H. W. Bush's 45.90%, a victory margin of 7.01%.
-This made Minnesota roughly 14.8% more Democratic than the nation-at-large.
+This made Minnesota roughly 14.8% more Democratic than the nation at large.

 Four years earlier Minnesota had been the only state in the entire country to vote for Democrat Walter Mondale over Republican Ronald Reagan, and this Democratic strength in the state endured in 1988, as Minnesota chose Michael Dukakis by a comfortable margin despite George H.W.
 Bush winning a convincing victory nationwide.
 Minnesota has the longest streak of voting Democratic of any state, having not voted Republican since 1972.
+Fillmore and Winona counties would not vote Republican again until 2016.

-As of the 2020 U.S. presidential election, this is the last time Minnesota voted to the right of neighboring Iowa, as well as the last time in which Clay County voted for a losing presidential candidate.
+As of the 2024 U.S. presidential election, this is the last time Minnesota voted to the right of neighboring Iowa, as well as the last time in which Clay County voted for a losing presidential candidate, a streak it would hold until it voted for Kamala Harris in 2024.